hahoyer/factorio-mod-ingteb/README.md

 - Reminder panel load/save
 - Show steam-processors
 - Show energy consumption/production as tooltip on arrow-sprites in recipe lines
-- Reminder-selector:  Sort recipes/workers
-- Reminder-selector:  Filter recipes/workers like in Presentator
 - Reminder: remove researches
 - Reminder: indicator for available/not available workers
+- Presentator: tooltips for tab-group icons
+- Present research-status in tooltip of recipes and technologies
 - ... *more suggestions?*

 ###todo(or probably not): *(please feel free to complain)*